 Why?
 Fine hair has its own distinct challenge when it comes to adding volume: it can’t hang onto the added body boost.
 That’s because finer hair fibers tend to have less structure and are smoother than their thicker counterparts.
 While this makes hair shiny and soft, it also leads to less overall fiber interaction compared to thicker strands, resulting in less natural body and texture, not to mention less ability to hold onto it.
 That’s not the end of the story, though!
 Anyone can have any style with the help of a little product.

 Enter Full Dry Volume & Texture Spray, featuring our Volumizing + Texturizing Molecule that actually increases the space between individual hair fibers for long-lasting volume and texture that won’t weigh down hair.
-It’s formulated specifically for the challenge fine hair girls face, and it will leave you with weightless volume and texture that lasts.
+It’s formulated specifically for the fine hair challenge, and it will leave you with weightless volume and texture that lasts.

 6. Get Clean Without Getting in the Shower

-Our Perfect hair Day™Advanced Clean Dry Shampoo can actually clean your hair, ridding it of impurities weighing it down.
+Our Perfect hair Day™ Advanced Clean Dry Shampoo can actually clean your hair, ridding it of impurities weighing it down.
 With a few spritzes, you can get that just-washed look and feel without ruining your blowout.
 The formula balances sebum levels so you can go even longer between washes.
-In addition to your volumizing products and texturizing spray, this is a must-have in any fine-haired girl’s hair toolkit.
+In addition to your volumizing products and texturizing spray, this is a must-have in any fine hair toolkit.

 7, Switch Up Your Style

-A fresh cut or even just a different part can help add volume and texture to fine hair too.
+A fresh cut or even just a different part can help add texture and volume for fine hair too.
 Try switching which side you part your hair on or going from a side part to a middle part.
 If your hair is used to falling a particular way, shaking it up creates a surprising amount of lift.